 According to a 2017-2018 survey performed by the American Pet Products Association, more than 68 percent of American households own a pet.
 This accounts for around 84.6 millions households.
 Many pet owners go the extra mile to ensure that their pet lives with them.
 But this doesn’t always happen especially if you rent a house, condo or an apartment.
-This is where an ESA letter can be of help.
+This is where an emotional support animal letter can be of help.

 Many landlords have a no-pet policy as part of their leasing agreement.
 Tenants are not allowed to keep their pets with them as long as they are not service animals.
 The laws are pretty different when it comes to renting a house with a pet or an ESA.
 If you have an emotional or mental disability and want to keep an ESA to recover, the Fair Housing Act protects your right to live with an assistance animal.
 However, you are required to apply for an emotional support pet letter.